Shiwani-droid/happy-playwright-test/README.md

  - `test.skip` / `test.only` - To skip or run specific test by using this tags in test file

  # Tags
- - Sometimes we want to run particular category of test or specific integration test.
+ - Sometimes we want to run particular category of test or specific test like Smoke/Regression test.
 In that case tags are very helpful

  # Command to run the test with particular tag
  - `npx playwright test --grep "{@tagName}"`        - To run the test with single tag